Create a Project

 * **Label set modification** – Allows labelers to add, edit, or remove labels in the project.

 * **Mask Personally Identifiable Information (PII)** – Lets admins mask sensitive information with asterisks or random characters.
-You can also choose which types of information to mask, for example, addresses, social security numbers, company names, etc.
+Learn more in the [Mask Personally Identifiable Information (PII)](#mask-personally-identifiable-information-pii) section.

 * **Allow marking unapplied label classes as N/A** – Lets labelers mark unused labels as not applicable (N/A).